We are always striving to boost conversion rates and encourage users to engage more.

-Thus, eliminating the need to remember different passwords for different websites.
+In this way, it removes the need to remember different passwords for different websites.

 Given how many users indicate they prefer social login, giving people the option to register using their social account IDs rather than a registration form is more likely to increase user engagement.